 At Derwentside Amateur Swimming Club we are committed to providing a caring, friendly and safe environment for all our members so they can swim in a relaxed and secure atmosphere.
 Bullying of any kind is unacceptable at this club, and if it does occur swimmers and parents should be able to tell and know that incidents will be dealt with promptly and effectively.
-Anyone who knows that bullying is happening is expected to tell their club Welfare officer or any committee member.
+Anyone who knows that bullying is happening is expected to tell their club Welfare Officer or any committee member.

 What is Bullying?

 Bullying is the repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
-It can happen face-to-face or through cyberspace, and comes in many diferent forms:
+It can happen face-to-face or through cyberspace, and comes in many different forms: